Jeykobz/Jeykobz/README.md

 </p>

 The following graph shows the performance of the learned latency prediction model for the Nvidia A100 80GB GPU.<br /> Each point represents a sample from the collected test data set, which contains a total of over 17000 data points.
-The yellow line indicates the predicted latencies.
+The purple line indicates the predicted latencies.

 <p align = "center">
 <img src = "images/A100 results.svg">